EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ![Authentication Screen](images/eduid_loginview_layout.jpg)

-If a user selected the app authorization from a third party app without being authorized in the EduID Mobile App, step 3 of the core user experience will be preceeded by EduID Authorization (by displaying the Login Screen).
+If a user selected the app authorization from a third party app without being authorized in the EduID Mobile App, step 3 of the core user experience will be preceded by EduID Authorization (by displaying the Login Screen).

 ### Profile View

-If users start the EduID Mobile App in EduID Mode and the app is authorized for a user, then the app will start into the the profile view.
+If users start the EduID Mobile App in EduID Mode and the app is authorized for a user, then the app will start into the profile view.
 This is the primary interface for reviewing the personal data.

 ![Profile View](images/eduid_profileview_layout.jpg)

 In a future iteration the profile view may provide interfaces to other persistent information such as account management functions, the list of authorized apps, or the list of used services.
-Presently, the only auxilary function is the logout.
+Presently, the only auxiliary function is the logout.

 ### Unlinking the App from an Account